18F/18f.gsa.gov/_posts/2015-06-08-data-act-data-act-explainer.md

 project naturally evolves.
 Building the common data standard this way should also save the government millions in development costs, and planning for evolution and iteration in the data standard will save even more.
-18F is proud to be a part of this effort and look forward to working with Treasury to make the process a smooth one.
+18F is proud to be a part of this effort and looks forward to working with Treasury to make the process a smooth one.